 Different Ways to Serve Liver to Your Dog

-If your pet tolerates it without developing loose stools, you should consider feeding up to 1 oz. of liver per day for a medium to large dog, and up to 0.5 oz. per day or small dogs.
+If your pet tolerates liver without developing loose stools, you should consider feeding up to 1 oz. of liver per day for a medium to large dog, and up to 0.5 oz. per day for small dogs.

 Liver is readily available in most grocery stores.
 Look for plastic containers of chicken livers in the meat department.
 Beef liver is often found in the freezer section.

 If you are at a butcher shop or farmer’s market, just ask if they have any liver for sale.
 Sometimes they don’t display it, but have it available on request.